Dynamic Indexing

 What are some prior concepts that might be helpful?

 The key concept underlying this project is that every new idea can be considered as a combination of old ideas.
-If this is so, an effective search a 'new idea' entails decompositon the new idea into old ideas and an efficient way of locating documents that disclose those old ideas.
+If this is so, an effective search of a 'new idea' entails decompositon the new idea into a set of old ideas and an efficient way of locating documents that disclose those old ideas.

 In patent jurisprudence, concept that new ideas are derived from old ideas is frequently explicitly expressed.
 Recent examples: